Skip to content

 WAL

 The whole LSM tree's durability is determined by the durability of the WAL.
-For example, if WAL is stored in Amazon S3, it has the 99.999999999% durability.
+For example, if WAL is stored in Amazon S3, it has 99.999999999% durability.
 If it is stored in local disk, the data will be lost if the local disk is damaged.

-A WAL consists of an ordered sequence of WAL entries starting from 1.
-Each entry is a Lance format file.
-The writer epoch is stored in the Lance file's schema metadata with key writer_epoch for fencing validation during replay.
+Each WAL entry is a file in storage following the Apache Arrow IPC stream format to store the batch of writes in the MemTable.
+The writer epoch is stored in the stream's Arrow schema metadata with key writer_epoch for fencing validation during replay.

 Each WAL entry is stored within the WAL directory of the region located at _mem_wal/{region_id}/wal.

 WAL files use bit-reversed 64-bit binary naming to distribute files evenly across the directory keyspace.
 This optimizes S3 throughput by spreading sequential writes across S3's internal partitions, minimizing throttling.
 The filename is the bit-reversed binary representation of the entry ID with suffix .lance.
-For example, entry ID 5 (binary 000...101) becomes 1010000000000000000000000000000000000000000000000000000000000000.lance.
+For example, entry ID 5 (binary 000...101) becomes 1010000000000000000000000000000000000000000000000000000000000000.arrow.

 Flushed MemTable